NeurodataWithoutBorders/neurodatawithoutborders.github.io/_pages/best_practices.md

 ## Preamble
-NWB:N has a high degree of flexibility that allows it to accommodate the needs of the diverse neuroscience community; however this can create a challenge.
-New users struggle because they have a number of different ways they can put data into this format and they do not know which way is best.
-Tool builders also struggle with this flexibility because they prefer to have a more predictable structure to build analysis tools against.
-We could address this by imposing stricter rules in the NWB:N standard, but this would break backwards compatibility and might hinder the format's flexibility.
+The goal of this document is to to help users and developers to most effectively leverage the NWB:N data standard and its ecosystem of software tools.

-Here, we strike a compromise, by describing "best practices."
-This is a document of advice from developers and experienced users that outlines some of the pitfalls to avoid and usage patterns to emulate so that you can fully leverage the tools in the NWB:N ecosystem.
+To enable NWB:N to accommodate the needs of the diverse neuroscience community, NWB:N provides a great degree of flexibility.
+In particular, the number of instances of a particular ``neurodata_type`` and corresponding names are often not fixed, to enable, e.g., storage of data from arbitrary numbers of devices withing the same file.
+While this flexibility is essential to enable coverage of a broad range of use-cases, it can also lead to ambiguity.
+At the same time, we ultimately have the desire to have the schema as strict-as-possible to provide users and tool builders with a consistent organization of data.
+As such, we need to strike a fine balance between flexibility to enable support for varying experiments and use-cases and strictness in the schema to enforce standard organization of data.
+The following "best practices" provide  advice from developers and experienced users that outline some of the pitfalls to avoid and common usage patterns to emulate.

 ## NWB Files
 An `NWBFile` object generally contains data from a single experimental session.